On Cloud X 3 review: The biomechanics of a true hybrid training shoe

 The relationship

 Data suggests that using unstable, highly cushioned running shoes during heavy loading can increase instability at the ankle joint, potentially compromising force output and increasing injury risk.
 Alternatively, running in rigid lifting shoes lacks the necessary shock attenuation, increasing the transmission of impact shock to the tibial bone and knee joint.
-The relationship between the Cloud X 3 and the athlete is one of compromise: it provides a stable enough platform for moderate lifting (squats, box jumps) while retaining the mechanical characteristics needed for short-distance displacement (running 1–4 miles).
+The relationship between the Cloud X 3 and the athlete is one of compromise: it provides a stable enough platform for moderate lifting (squats, box jumps) while retaining the mechanical characteristics needed for short-distance displacement (running 1 to 4 miles).

 How it works